new-guy/screeps-os/README.md

 ### Tidy UP pt 3

 - Update mining route discovery to perform route discovery as a separate function, or cache the known paths
+- Ensure that we have unique and consistent PIDs.
+Bootstrapper spawning, for example, is inconsistent

 ### Post RCL4 - this is (duh) big.